FAQ: Berkeley Hillel Retreats

 Frequently Asked Questions: What is this retreat anyway?

-Q: What’s the point of the retreat?
+Q: What’s the point of the Retreats?

-Q: Where is the retreat?
+Q: Where is the first-year Retreat in Fall 2023?

 Q: How do I register?